"To The Men in White: Another viewpoint"

 sets the trends not follow them.
 She's a rebel.
 Yet, all you have done is to

+remain exactly the same as you were in 1960s.
 Re-invent, stay relevant, push the boundaries, set the trend … these are great catch-words used by management consultants.
 But what are the issues?

 Rebels!
 Rebels!
 Rebels!
 Rebels have to grow up to be relevant … rebels have to morph into builders.
 Mao Zedong, Soekarno, Robert Mugabe and Gaddafi were rebels, but they never grew up!